wrattler/wrattler-design/data-store/data-store.md

 having an empty relation schema (the empty relation and the relation containing the empty tuple), there is typically no representation of these in implementations.

-## Support for the desiderata

-Tables are clearly supported; as are, in some sense, the meanings of primitive types.
-However, interpretations are not available, nor are complex types or user-defined annotations.

 # Appendix B: Overview of Ontology